scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 # Security Considerations

 SCION has been designed from the outset to offer security by default, and thus there are manifold security considerations.
-However, describing all considerations here would go beyond the scope of this document.
+As a matter of fact, SCION's protocol design has been formally verified and the open source router implementation is undergoing formal verification (see also {{KLENZE2021}}).
+Describing all security considerations here, therefore, would go beyond the scope of this document.
 A separate document including all security implications and considerations will follow later.

 --- back

 # Acknowledgments
 {:numbered="false"}

-Many thanks go to Cyrill Krähenbühl for his review of this document.
-We are also indebted to Laurent Chuat, Markus Legner, David Basin, David Hausheer, Samuel Hitz, Peter Müller, and Adrian Perrig, for writing the book "The Complete Guide to SCION", which provides all the background information needed to write this informational draft.
+Many thanks go to Cyrill Krähenbühl and Juan A. Garcia-Pardo for reviewing this document.
+We are also indebted to Laurent Chuat, Markus Legner, David Basin, David Hausheer, Samuel Hitz, and Peter Müller, for writing the book "The Complete Guide to SCION", which provides the background information needed to write this informational draft.